sm1lla/hfs/doc/index.rst

-Welcome to sklearn-template's documentation!
+Welcome to the hfs documentation!
 ============================================

-This project is a reference implementation to anyone who wishes to develop scikit-learn compatible classes.
+This project includes the implementation of several hierarchical feature selection methods.
+In this documentation you can find more information about how they work and how they can be used.

 .. toctree::
-    :hidden:
     :caption: Introduction

     introduction

 .. toctree::
-    :hidden:
     :caption: Getting Started

     get_started/index

 .. toctree::
-    :hidden:
     :caption: Documentation
     :maxdepth: 2